cezarbajenaru/k8s-gitops-apps/readme.md

 Step 4 access you apps via adresses like IP:port

+kubectl get applications -n argocd  # to gget what apps are running then kubectl describe application root-application -n argocd  # see what is working and what errors exist

 In short, Argo applies only what is defined in argo/applications:
    Under argo/applications/ folder , apps/yaml file contains YAML code for ArgoCD to execute the apps that reside in main apps/aplication_folder_name/k8s_manifests.yaml (deployment, service etc)
 In apps.yaml (the orchestrator) you can have a separate different repo for each app.
 In this file, YAMLs from different apps are separated with --- ( this does not break the YAML)